Edidevi/Small-School-Network/index.md

 questions:
   - q: Why use EtherChannel between the core switches?
     a: >
-      [Etherchannel implementation the implementation of physical redundancy into the network.
-In worst case scenario, there would still be enough cables to support data transfer at the physical layer]
+      For physical redundancy.
+If one wire has an electrical issue, there would still be enough cables to support the network.

   - q: Why use a dedicated DHCP server instead of SVIs for pooling?
     a: >